sebicioacata/Pharmacy-Management-System/README.md

 # Pharmacy-Management-System
-A pharmacy management system using java and sql
+A work in progress pharmacy management system using java, javafx and sql server.